maxwell-k/user-aports/README.md

 1. Build everything: `gitlab-runner exec shell build`
 1. Packages are in `./builds/0/project-0/public`

+## Checking

+Before submitting packages upstream run `abuild sanitycheck`.
+To also check the value of the licence variable, make sure `spdx-licenses-list` is installed.

 ## Debugging

 First move to the directory containing the "APKBUILD" then change to the